sourcebits-robertbiggs/ChUI-3.5/README.md

 **Note** If your username is not "joe", the above examples will not work.
 Please change the word "joe" with the username you use on your computer.

 If your development stack supports LESS, you can grab the LESS files in the **src/themes** folder to use directly.
-The LESS files have all their color values at the top of each file as LESS variables.
+The colors for each theme are defined in **colors.less**.
 This makes it easy for you to modify the color scheme of the themes.
+The order that the files load to create a theme are defined in **main.less**.
 After modifying the LESS, you can regenerate new CSS as follows:

     // Run LESS on the iOS theme: